alvinye9/Purdue-AI-Racing-Simulator/docs/index.md

 ![](RacingSim/Overview/Image_sensor_setup.png)

-# Further Vehicle/Tire Parameter configuration
+## Further Vehicle/Tire Parameter configuration (via config files)

-## PART I. Loading Setup Configuration Files via GUI
+### PART I. Loading Setup Configuration Files via GUI
 Previously discussed was how to use the dropdowns on the left side of the PAIRSIM GUI to access configuration files (by default saved in ~/PAIRSIM_config)

 ![](RacingSim/Overview/Image_scenario_menu_1.png)

 Note: Configuration files are saved seperately for Scenario/Vehicle/Sensor setups

-## PART II.
+### PART II.
 Editing Configuration Files Directly

 Configuration file structure is created by default everytime PAIRSIM is run in `~/PAIRSIM_config` The default file structure (recommended) is created as follows: